Palm Trees for Sale UK | Hardy & Frost Resistant

 Top-selling hardy varieties include:

-• Trachycarpus fortunei (Chusan Palm) – the UK’s most popular palm.
+The Trachycarpus fortunei (Chusan Palm) – the UK’s most popular palm.
 Fast-growing, elegant fan leaves, rock-solid to –15 °C. Perfect in borders or large pots.
+Browse our hardy palm tree collection for similar varieties.

-• Trachycarpus wagnerianus (Mini Chusan) – compact, wind-proof leaves.
+Trachycarpus wagnerianus (Mini Chusan) – compact, wind-proof leaves.
 Ideal for patios, balconies, and coastal gardens.
+For expert advice on care, check out our ultimate guide to windmill palms.

-• Phoenix canariensis (Canary Island Date Palm) – the classic chunky-trunked Mediterranean icon.
+Phoenix canariensis (Canary Island Date Palm) – the classic chunky-trunked Mediterranean icon.
 Stunning pineapple crown and huge arching fronds.
 Hardy to –8/–10 °C once established; thrives in milder and urban UK areas with winter fleece for young plants.
+See our full plants and trees range for more inspiration.

-• Washingtonia robusta (Mexican Fan Palm) – tall, dramatic, and fast-growing.
+Washingtonia robusta (Mexican Fan Palm) – tall, dramatic, and fast-growing.
 Loves sun and perfect for southern/coastal gardens (fleece in colder winters).
+Learn about feeding and nutrients in our palm tree fertilizer guide.

 All our palms are established specimens delivered with an intact root ball for instant impact.
 They thrive in any well-drained soil, tolerate drought once settled, and only need minimal winter protection when young.
 From Scotland to Cornwall, thousands of our customers now enjoy evergreen exotic beauty 365 days a year.